open-cloud/open-cloud.github.io.old/5_roadmap.md

     some design work around how to best extend the data model schema.

 2. Address XOS scalability and high availability.
-Both are a function of the underlyin database solution.
+Both are a function of the underlying database solution.

 3. Leverage OpenStack domains so XOS can run on autonomous OpenStack clusters.